Published in honor of National Higher Education Day, June 6, 2026

 Found Search Marketing turns 20 this June, and higher ed has been part of our story from the beginning.
 Back then, recruiting students meant direct mail, college fairs, broad keyword search ads, and brochure-style websites.
 Targeting was demographic, attribution was rough, and a 'lead' was a form fill.

-Today, higher ed faces regulatory pressure points and student journeys that look nothing like e-commerce.
 In 2026, the playing field looks completely different:

 The Current State of Enrollment and Recruitment